tobek/laminae/e-styleguide.md

 This is an REF[untranslated reference](foo) but soon there won't be any of these outside of the Index.

+This tooltip for REF[Motive] has glyphs in it.

 ### Editors notes

 Like the peak of a seamount which occasionally pierces the ocean's surface due to particular configurations of tides and wind and waves, aspects of the laminae may be glimpsed from cardinal worlds at the whim of factors unique to each subject and varying over brief or vast timespans.
 This may take an immaterial form, such as a sudden insight, a state of mind, a vague sense in the air, or even widespread [untranslatable, unknown glyph].
 It may also take a material form, such as an individual or object being visible in multiple realms at once, weather patterns passing from one to another, or the appearance or disappearance of an out-of-place or lost item.